BHP : Chile - BHP's US$8 million plan to strengthen the public health network facing the spread of COVID-19 in Chile | MarketScreener

-BHP has launched a plan focused on mitigating the coronavirus advance in Chile.
-The company and the Medical Faculty of Universidad Católica, has combined efforts with the immediate objective of raising the testing capacity and strengthening the Familiar Health Centers of the South East Area of the Metropolitan Region, as well as Antofagasta and Tarapacá.
+BHP has launched a plan focused on helping mitigate the spread of COVID-19 in Chile.
+The business and the Medical Faculty of Universidad Católica, have combined efforts with the immediate objective of raising the testing capacity and strengthening the Familiar Health Centers of the South East Area of the Metropolitan Region, as well as Antofagasta and Tarapacá.

 This plan includes: